aryavarma/farm/README.md

 # farm
-I created this project during my undergrad CS program.
+I created this project during my Bsc.
+Computer Science Final Year(2019-2020) program.
 Submitted as a final year project.

-Bsc.
-Computer Science Final Year(2019-2020).

 Caution: Many folders and files are not uploaded,above.
 Only some folders are uploaded.
 So download the above codes for reference.